vstinner/vstinner.github.io/content/fat_python_status_janv12_2016.rst

   accessible from the C API
 * Change the type of the C field ``ma_version`` from ``size_t`` to ``unsigned PY_INT64_T`` to also use 64-bit unsigned integer on 32-bit platforms.
-The risk of misisng a change in a guard with a 32-bit version is too high, whereas the risk with a 64-bit version is very very low.
+The risk of missing a change in a guard with a 32-bit version is too high, whereas the risk with a 64-bit version is very very low.

 Fourth set of changes for function specialization, updates after the first round